 90. King’s Day

-King’s Day is one of the world’s biggest open air street parties.
-Held every year on April 27th to celebrate the King’s birthday, up to 800,000 visitors cram into Amsterdam and go completlely orange-crazy.
+King’s Day in Amsterdam is one of the world’s biggest open air street parties.
+Held every year on April 27th to celebrate the King’s birthday, up to 800,000 visitors cram into Amsterdam and go completely orange-crazy.
 One of the main highlights is the citywide free market where people set up stalls and sell pretty much anything, from vintage to old tat.

 Free things to do in Amsterdam a bit further afield from the centre.
 You may need to get hold of a bike or check Amsterdam public transport ticket options…